nhthn/oddvoices/README.md

+# OddVoices

+**OddVoices** is a project to create open-source singing synths inspired by retro speech synthesis algorithms.
+The goal is to create interesting voices for use in experimental music.
+Expect quirky and unusual voices, and not necessarily intelligible ones.

-This is a PSOLA-based singing synthesizer for General American English in a very early stage of development.
-It's barely intelligible.
+Currently, OddVoices consists of a single PSOLA-based singing synthesizer for General American English.

+## Roadmap

+- Basic prototype in Python (done)
+- C++ port (in progress)
+- SuperCollider UGen
+- Standalone C++ app
+- VST plugin

 ## Using the synthesizer